Please use this site in portrait

 EMERGENCY ESSENTIALS PROGRAMME

-4.3 million children live in poverty in the UK – your support means we can now help provide them with the basics they need for life.
+31% of children live in poverty in the UK – with your support we can help provide them with the basics they need for life.

 BBC Children in Need’s Emergency Essentials programme provides funding to local charities, so they can purchase essential items for families living in poverty.
 This includes things like washing machines, cookers, blankets, clothing or beds.